 I love this recipe because the first time I made it, I had two ENORMOUS bags of carrots in my fridge.
 In a moment of craziness, I bought a warehouse size bag of carrots.
 Enough carrots to feed a small country.
 I think it weighed twenty pounds.
 I was making a carrot cake at the time and thought it was a good idea to buy the restaurant size bag of carrots to save money.
 So a month later, I still had 19 pounds of carrots in my fridge.
 Well, after this recipe maybe 18…

 Amy’s Bread NYC put this place on your list of bakeries to visit!

 I love Amy’s Bread in NYC.
-Have you ever been there?
+Have you ever been?
 It is a MUST visit when you travel to NYC.
-If you love carrot cake, you’ll love these.
-They are dense, not too much sugar and are made with veggie oil instead of butter.
+If you love carrot cake, you’ll love these muffins.
+They are dense, not too sweet and are made with oil instead of butter.
 I added raisins to the batter, since I love raisins in my muffins.
-Great texture.
+They have such a wonderful texture.
 It’s basically a meal in a muffin!

 Should I peel Zucchini before using in recipes?

 To peel or not to peel zucchini before using in recipes always seems to be a question when making anything sweet.
 You definitely can see the little bits of zucchini and carrot in this muffin, but that doesn’t bother me.
 If you prefer to not have little green specks in your muffins, I suggest peeling the zucchini first, then grating.
 For me, part of the beauty of using the green skin is it doesn’t need to be peeled!